Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Payday loans are a small, short-term finance solution that lenders design for borrowers to repay in line with their pay frequency and income.
+A payday loan is short-term finance solution designed for borrowers to repay in line with their pay frequency and income.
 You can usually borrow between $100 and $2,000 for a period of 2 days to six months, or up to $5,000 for one year.
 The turnaround time is relatively quick and may be an option for people on a lower income, receiving a benefit or in need of the money quickly.

 Please be mindful that these loans often come with higher fees and shorter loan terms, so make sure you can meet the repayment obligations before you commit to a loan.

 I receive Work and Income benefits, can I still get a loan?

 Yes, there are a range of lenders that consider borrowers who receive Work and Income benefits.
 On this page, you can find out what options you have, and the eligibility criteria you need to meet.

 My credit history is not good.
 Am I eligible for a payday loan?

 The majority of payday lenders consider you for a loan even if you have bad credit.
 Lenders may have other eligibility criteria you need to meet, such as receiving a regular income or only receiving a proportion of your income from Work and Income.
 As long as you meet the minimum criteria set by the lender you can apply.

 How to find the right loan for you

 If you’re in need of quick funds, it may tempt you to apply for the first loan you see, but there are a few things to bear in mind: